 Your monthly repayments will be lower if you take longer to pay.
 Just remember, to do your sums because a longer-term loan might have a higher interest rate that will cost you more overall.

 Finding a lender that cares is the glue that sticks it all together.
 Look for a lender who makes it quick and easy to apply, get approved and manage your loan.
 They should care about your experience.
-If you know they care, you can more easily trust when you’re getting a better deal.
+If you know they care, you can more easily trust that you’re getting a great deal.

 Kitchen renovations – A renovation loan can be used for any kind of kitchen renovation or remodel, including cosmetic renovations such as installing new appliances and furniture.
 Add more cabinets, remodel to suit your lifestyle or instal new splashbacks that pop, it’s for everything including the kitchen sink

 Bathroom renovations – A renovation loan can take your bathroom from “oh dear” to “oh my.”
 Update an old bathroom from top to bottom – upgrade taps and plumbing, install a new shower or bath and replace those outdated tiles with your designer choice.
 You can also add a second toilet or bathroom